Why Penn State

 - Fully accredited by the Association to Advance Collegiate Schools of Business (AACSB) International, a standing earned by less than five percent of the world's business programs

-- 30- to 48-credit program—depending on your background, up to six foundation courses may be waived
+- 30- to 48-credit program—depending on your background, up to six foundation courses (18 credits) may be waived

-- Create your own pathway to align with your educational and career goals
+- Create your own pathway to align with your educational and career goals—potential focuses include business analytics, corporate social responsibility, diversity, entrepreneurship, and leadership

 - Seven-week courses are a mix of in-person instruction, offered once a week in the evening, and additional asynchronous online work